dr2lopez/entitlement-inventory/draft-ietf-ivy-entitlement-inventory.md

 ### Extending Capability Classes

-The `capability-class` identity provides an extension point for domain-specific capability models.
+The `capability-class` identity provides an extension point for integrating external capability models.
+This module does not define domain-specific capability classes; instead, extensions derive new capability classes that reference separate models where capabilities are formally defined.

 The extension pattern involves two modules:

-1. An independent module defining capability concepts at any extent.
+1. **Capability definition module**: An independent module defining capability concepts with its own structure (lists, containers, attributes).
+This module has no dependency on the entitlement inventory.
-2. An extension for the entitlemnet model that derives a new `capability-class` identity and augments the entitlement inventory model to reference the capability definitions.
+2. **Integration module**: An extension module that derives a new `capability-class` identity and augments the entitlement inventory to reference the capability definitions from the first module.

+This pattern ensures that:

+- Capability models evolve independently of entitlement tracking
+- Multiple capability domains can coexist (e.g., routing capabilities, security capabilities, QoS capabilities) each with their own defining module
+- The entitlement inventory remains a thin integration layer rather than a repository of capability definitions

 The following example module defines capability concepts for a specific domain: